A Year of blessings

 Screen Shot 2017-02-22 at 11.44.59 AM.png

-BITE HARD: The Justin Chin Project is currently being developed at b current performing arts.
-The Bite Hard Collective were resident artists at Lemontree Creations in 2017.
+BITE HARD: The Justin Chin Project was developed through residencies with Lemontree Creations and b current performing arts between 2016-2018.
 BITE HARD is a multilingual piano-poetry-drag-theatre smash up that subverts stereotypes, challenges expectations and examines the complex intersection of Queer and Asian identity.
 Using three pianos and the poetry of Justin Chin, three ferocious performers navigate the private spaces where the personal is political.

 Production Stills from Le Ba-Ta-Clan with Opera 5.
 Photography by: Emily Ding